H.4022

-H.4022 will give municipalities the option of using instant runoff voting (also known as ranked choice voting).
-Not only does instant runoff voting save money by eliminating costly runoffs while still maintaining majority support, it also changes campaigns and candidates for the better.
+H.3589 will give municipalities the option of using instant runoff voting (also known as ranked choice voting).
+Not only does instant runoff voting save money by eliminating costly runoffs while still maintaining majority support, it also incentivizes campaigns and candidates for the better.
 To learn more, visit our Why IRV? page.

 This bill needs cosponsors!
-Contact your representative today to tell them that you support instant runoff voting and that they should cosponsor H.4022 today!
-Click here to find out who that is and for contact information.
-Scroll down to see a separate message to send to your state senator.
+Contact your representative today to tell them that you support instant runoff voting and that they should cosponsor H.3589 today!

 "